ZuluCharlie/zulu-wheel/README.md

 # ZuluWheel

 Thank you so much for checking out the Zulu Wheel!
-I made this to give streamers a giveaway too that was not only easy and quick to use, but also highly customizable to their own brand.
+I made this to give streamers a giveaway tool that was not only easy and quick to use, but also highly customizable to their own brand.

 ## [Download](https://github.com/ZuluCharlie/zulu-wheel/releases/latest)